Improper coloring of graphs on surfaces: Graphs on Surfaces

 Since there are at least $K+5$ high vertices, the total final charge (which equals $6g-12$) is at least $(K+5)\tfrac{K-81}{14}$.
 We obtain $K^2-76K-84g-237\le 0$, and this contradicts our choice of $K$ since $K$ satisfies $K^2-76K-84g-237=1$. \end{proof}

 We now prove that the order of magnitude of $K(g)$ in Theorem~\ref{thm:2kk} is best possible.
 For a given $k\ge 0$, we construct the following graph $G_k$.
 Start with a copy of $K_4$ (which we call the {\it basic copy} of $K_4$), together with $k+1$ other disjoint copies of $K_4$, and add all possible edges between the vertices of the basic copy of $K_4$ and the vertices of the other copies of $K_4$ (but no edge between two non-basic copies of $K_4$).
 These edges are called the {\it support edges} of the construction.
 Now, for each support edge $uv$, create $2k+1$ new disjoint copies of $K_4$ and join $u$ and $v$ to all the newly created vertices.
 Note that the resulting graph $G_k$ has $128k^2+196k+72$ vertices and $448k^2+694k+252$ edges.
-In particular, this graph has genus at most $448k^2+694k+254$.
+It follows from Euler's Formula (and the fact that any connected graph has a minimum Euler genus embedding that is cellular) that any connected graph on $n$ vertices and $m$ edges has Euler genus at most $m-n+1$.
+In particular, the graph $G_k$ has Euler genus at most $320k^2+498k+181$.
 Consider any $(2,k,k)$-coloring of $G_k$.
 We adopt the same convention as in the previous proof (the colors are named $2,k_1,k_2$).
 Then at least one of the 4 vertices of the basic copy of $K_4$, call it $u$, is colored $k_1$ or $k_2$, say $k_1$.
 Since $u$ is adjacent to all the vertices in the $k+1$ non-basic copies of $K_4$, at least one of them contains a vertex $v$ of color $k_2$.
 At most $k$ of the $2k+1$ copies of $K_4$ joined to both $u,v$ contain a vertex colored $k_1$, and at most $k$ of them contain color $k_2$.
 Therefore, at least one copy of $K_4$ contains vertices only colored with 2, which is a contradiction.
 It follows that $G_k$ is not $(2,k,k)$-colorable.
 Consequently, there is a constant $c>0$ and infinitely many values of $g$, for which we can construct a graph embeddable on a surface of Euler genus $g$, with no $(2,\lfloor c\sqrt{g}\rfloor,\lfloor c\sqrt{g}\rfloor)$-coloring.

 Note that the same analysis shows that $G_k$ is not $(0,0,k,k)$-colorable.
 We can even replace each copy of $K_4$ by a triangle, and this property remains true.
 Therefore this graph also shows that we can construct, for infinitely many values of $g$, a graph embeddable on a surface of Euler genus $g$, with no $(0,0,\lfloor c\sqrt{g}\rfloor,\lfloor c\sqrt{g}\rfloor)$-coloring.
 The next result shows that this is also asymptotically best possible.